jimhigson/oboe.js/writing/main/5_Implementation.md

 Oboe does not follow any single paradigm and is written as a mix of procedural, functional and object-oriented programming styles.
-Classical object orientation is used only so far as the library exposes an Object-oriented public API.
+Classical object orientation is used only so far as the library exposes an OO public API.
 Although Javascript supports them, classes and constructors are not used, nor is there any inheritance or notable polymorphism.
 Closures form the primary means of data storage and hiding.
 Most entities do not give a Javascript object on instantiation,